Are you thinking about becoming a Nurse?

 - Buy used books when you can!
 Amazon is one of the best places to buy books, and they even have a rental program that can save you quite a bit.
 Chegg is also a great resource to use to get some books at discounted rates.

-- The last book note, is yes, it is great to use real, paper books...I get it, I was the same way.
+- Last, but not least... yes, it is great to use real, paper books...I get it, I was the same way.
 However, when I finally tried to get used to eBooks, so much weight was lifted off of my life AND MY BOOKBAG! eBooks give you the ability to search for specific words very quickly, as well as make it easier for you to pick up and read anywhere, especially if you have a tablet.
 This increases your opportunities to get little micro-chunks of studying done, which is the proven method to be most efficient.

 Get your schedule for your program.